Vali-Cyber/SecurityPerf/README.md

 # Getting started

-To get started, set up two VMs and run the Apache benchmark.
+To get started, set up two systems and run the Apache benchmark.
 Here is an example instantiation of the `run.py` script that will run only the Apache benchmark.

 `./run.py -ip 192.168.1.2 -u username -p password -b apache`